e-erfani/Anom_Init/README.md

 # Anom_Init

+Motivation:

+Anomaly Initialization is a method to improve the seasonal/decadal prediction of a global climate model, especially the ocean oscillators (that are important in long-term predictions).

+In this experiment, we use a common climatology (CMIP6) and add an anomaly called "optimal perturbation" that would excite the ocean oscillator in Atlantic Ocean.

+Methods:

 Creating modified CESM2 POP initial files for optimal perturbation project, and running CESM2

 Copy the current directory for yourself, and go to that directory.